 It will also conduct a few stress tests to ensure system stability.

-The benefit of using CTR is that it could improve (or maintain) your CPU’s performance while considerably improving its energy efficiency.
+The benefit of using CTR is that it could improve (or maintain) your CPU’s performance while substantially improving its energy efficiency.

-Of course, 1USMUS has imposed restrictions/protection to ensure that your processor won’t exceed the voltage borders.
+Of course, 1USMUS has imposed restrictions/protection to ensure that your processor won’t exceed the voltage limits.

-Keep in mind, even with those limitations in place, your processor is never risk-free.
+Keep in mind, even with those limitations in place, your processor is never hazard-free.
 Any kind of increase in core voltage could potentially lead to damage.

 Note: CTR only supports Zen 3 (Ryzen 5950X, 5900X, 5800X, 5600X), Zen 2 (Threadrippers, Ryzen 3900X, 3800X, 3700X, 3600x and others) CPUs and APUs (Ryzen PRO 4750G, 4650G, 4350G).